8 Signs Your Immune System May Not Be Super Strong, According To Doctors

 - Reduce stress through mindfulness practices like deep breathing or yoga.

-- Scale back on sugar and refined carbs, and load up on nutrient-dense whole foods—consider making lunch your biggest meal of the day, too.
+- Scale back on sugar and refined carbs, and load up on colorful, nutrient-dense whole foods—consider making lunch your biggest meal of the day, too.

 - Breathe through your nose instead of your mouth (weird but true!).